jessicacarin/jessicacarin/README.md

 - Automation workflows and agentic AI assistants
 - SQL refresh and data fluency
-- SEO, AEO, and content performance strategy
+- SEO, AEO, and content performance strategy for clients
-- HubSpot Digital Marketing Certification
+- HubSpot Digital Marketing Certification - Done!
+- Googe Ads Search Certification (2026) - In Progress!
 - AI Agents on AWS
 - New time tracking mobile app...about to go LIVE on Apple and Android!
 Hint: 🍔